Editor's note: This article was updated to reflect recent developments; the original version of this article was

 5. Listing patents on Patent Register

 The linkage Regulations (Patented Medicines (Notice of Compliance) Regulations) are similar to the US Hatch-Waxman regime, see comparison here.
 The litigation aspects are described in: 10 Things You Need to Know about Life Sciences Patent Litigation in Canada.
 To benefit from this regime, you will need to ensure that patent lists are submitted (1) together with the regulatory submission (e.g., NDS or supplemental NDS) or (2) for any later-granting patents, within 30 days of issuance, provided the patent application was filed before the regulatory submission is filed (see Regulations and Guidance).
 Because a generic or biosimilar filer need only address patents listed on the Patent Register by the date they file their regulatory submission, you should try to ensure all patents that you wish to be listed issue and are listed by expiry of the six-year no-filing period provided by data protection (see # 2 above).
 However, if a patent is not listed before a generic or biosimilar filing or at all, if the generic or biosimilar manufacturer addresses any other patents listed on the Patent Register and serves a notice of allegation, you will have the opportunity to bring an action regarding such other patent.
 In general, patents cannot be listed unless they claim the medicinal ingredient, formulation, dosage form, or use approved by the regulatory submission.

 6. Price controls over patented medicines

 7. Transparency: submission filings and clinical trial data

-Once your regulatory submission is accepted into review by Health Canada, certain details will be posted by Health Canada: see submissions currently under review: New drug submissions and submissions currently under review: Supplemental new drug submissions for new uses and once approved, your approved drug will be listed in the NOC database and Drug Product Database.
+Once your regulatory submission is accepted into review by Health Canada, certain details will be posted by Health Canada: see here and, once approved, your approved drug will also be listed in the NOC database and Drug Product Database.
 You will also be able to track generic submissions accepted into review here (although sponsors are not identified) and biosimilar / submissions relying on third-party data (see #1 above) (see “submission class” column here and here).